-Check the area under the motor home after overnight parking and look for fuel, water, oil or other fluid leaks.
+Before l eaving the campsite: Check the area under the motorhome after overnight parking and look for fuel, water, oil or other fluid leaks.
 If leaks are detected, find the cause and correct it immediately.

-SECTION 14: ADDITIONAL INFORMATION Turn off propane tanks (if so equipped). П Empty black and gray holding tank, rinse as needed.
+Empty black and gray holding tank, rinse as needed.
 Retract any awnings and secure them for transport.
-Close all the roof vents. П Close windows & latch blinds.
-Disconnect the cable TV and phone hookups and lower the TV antenna. П Turn off the interior lights, water heater, furnace and water pump.
-Secure any loose, heavy or sharp objects in the motor home or exterior compartments.
+Close all the roof vents.
+Close windows & latch blinds.
+Disconnect the cable TV and phone hookups and lower the TV antenna.
+Turn off the interior lights, water heater, furnace and water pump.
+Secure any loose, heavy or sharp objects in the motorhome or exterior compartments.
 Disconnect the power cord and ensure it is stored correctly.
-Disconnect any water connections. \Box Water pump and water heater (if applicable) turned off.
+Disconnect any water connections.
+Water pump and water heater (if applicable) turned off.
 Fasten all interior and exterior doors securely.
-Lock them (if applicable) Latch drawers, П cabinets & doors.
-Move slideout(s) in and lock it in place (if applicable). П Walk around your motor home one last time to make sure everything is stored away and the baggage compartments are closed and locked.
-Refrigerator door locked. П Furnace turned off.
+Lock them (if applicable).
+Latch drawers, cabinets & doors.
+Move slideout(s) in and lock it in place (if applicable).
+Walk around your motorhome one last time to make sure everything is stored away and the baggage compartments are closed and locked.
+Refrigerator door locked.
+Furnace turned off.
 Make sure the leveling jacks are retracted to the travel position.
 Retract step.
-Secure and lock the entrance door. П MOTOR HOME STORAGE Properly preparing your motor home for storage during periods of non-usage will prevent problems from arising.
-It will also make it easier to get started again for the following camping trip or season.
-To prevent costly freeze-ups, winterize the plumbing system when it will not be in use for an extended period of time, especially if it is stored in colder climates.
-Prior to storage Prepare the chassis for storage in accordance to the Chassis Guide.
+Secure and lock the entrance door. Мото PRHOME STORAGE problem camping r preparing your motorhome for storage during periods of non-usage will prevent s from arising.
+It will also make it easier to get started again for the following trip or season.
+To prevent costly freeze-ups, winterize the plumbing system when it be in use for an extended period of time, especially if it is stored in colder climates.
+Prior to storage: Prepare the chassis for storage in accordance to the Chassis Guide.
 Remember to use fuel additives and supplements if recommended.
 Wash and wax the exterior of the vehicle.
-Do a sealant inspection and repair as П necessary.
+Do a sealant inspection and repair as necessary.
 Inspect and clean tires.
 Check for wear, cracks and inflation pressure.
-Inspect and seal off any area that offers an entry point for rodents, birds or insects. П Cover all external outlets (i.e. furnace, vents etc.).
-Damage from birds, rodents, insect, etc., is not covered under the "Motorized Transferable Limited Warranty" applicable to your motor home.
-Close all windows, roof vents and range hood vent. П Turn the furnace thermostat(s) to the OFF position.
-If your motor home is equipped with a gas/electric DSI range, light a range gas burner to consume any gas remaining in the lines.
+Inspect and seal off any area that offers an entry point for rodents, birds or insects.
+Cover all external outlets (i.e. furnace, vents etc.).
+Damage from birds, rodents, insect, etc., is not covered under the "Motorized Transferable Limited Warranty" applicable to your motorhome.
+Close all windows, roof vents and range hood vent.
+Turn the furnace thermostat(s) to the OFF position.
+If your motorhome is equipped with a gas/electric DSI range, light a range gas burner to consume any gas remaining in the lines.
 Once the flame extinguishes itself, turn the burner valve OFF.
 Drain all water lines.
-Make sure the motor home is winterized Winterize the toilet and appliances (dishwasher, refrigerator, clothes washer) П Drain and flush all holding tanks (fresh water, gray water, black water and/or hot water Adding fuel stabilizer to the generator will aid in preventing condensation and fuel varnishing.
+Make sure the motorhome is winterized.
+Winterize the toilet and appliances (dishwasher, refrigerator, clothes washer).